Chelation products

 The dentist has little control over where mercury goes and much will be missed by the suction device.
 Mercury vapour can still diffuse through the rubber dam, but the larger pieces will not.

-If any dentist tells you that a rubber dam is NOT necessary, please show them these pictures.
-Sadly, at present the IAOMT (International Academy of Oral Medicine & Toxicology) still allows removal with or without a rubber dam.
 Make sure you read the tips on how to prepare for dental appointments, standard or otherwise.
 It will explain some precautions that you can take e.g. taking Activated Charcoal 15 minutes before your appointment to soak up any swallowed mercury particles.

 Rubber dam and mercury removal